mohtasham9/mohtasham9.github.io/docs/about.markdown

 ---
-layout: page
+layout: default
-title: About
+title: About Me
-permalink: /about/
 ---

+# About Me

 Dedicated to driving transformative change through technology, I am a seasoned professional with a robust background in computer science and an unwavering commitment to innovation.
 With expertise in diverse cloud platforms, I excel in crafting forward-looking solutions that not only meet business needs but also contribute to a sustainable future.